Findings on a Mammogram and Mammogram Results

-Invasive breast cancer can appear as a white patch or mass on a mammogram.
+Invasive breast cancer can look like a white patch or mass on a mammogram.

 The tumor cells that began in the milk duct don’t stay within the clear borders of the duct.
 Instead, they invade the nearby breast tissue.
 The outer edges of these cells look fuzzy or spiky (called spiculated).

 Learn about follow-up after an abnormal mammogram.